rybafish/rybafish.github.io/tips.md

   * typing  in autocomplete dialog will filter values
 * ctrl+F shows basic search dialog
   * F3 repeats the last search (to be released with v09)
+* when the column resized to 0 width it will be skipped in result copy (v09)